ChameleonCloud/docs/source/getting-started/index.rst

 First Contact: Associating an IP Address & SSH
 ----------------------------------------------

-Your instance may take approximately ten minutes to launch.
+Your instance may take approximately ten to fifteen minutes to launch depending on the node type.
 The launch process includes powering up, loading the operating system over the network, and booting up for the first time on a rack located either at the University of Chicago or the Texas Advanced Computing Center, depending on where you chose to launch your instance.
 Before you can access your instance, you need to first assign a floating IP address - an IP address that is accessible over the public Internet.

 Step 1: Associate an IP
 ~~~~~~~~~~~~~~~